Electronic Recycling Waste Disposal 101

 E-Waste Statistics – 10 Crazy Facts About Electronic Waste

 Finding an e-waste drop-off or free electronic recycling near me facility can feel like a challenge to many eco-conscious people, but a small effort needs to be made by everyone.
-The reason is that the e-waste problem is only growing worse, and that means more people are going to be exposed to hazardous toxic materials.
+The reason is that the e-waste problem is only worsening, which means more people will be exposed to hazardous toxic materials.
 Exposure to cadmium, lead, mercury, and other components commonly found in electronics can have a significant negative impact on health.
 In an effort to boost electronic recycling and awareness of the e-waste issue, here are 10 crazy facts about electronic waste.

 - Roughly 12% of e-waste is properly disposed of at electronic recycling facilities (Source: EPA)

 - 20-50 million metric tons of e-waste reach landfills globally each year (Source: UN)

 - 18 months is how long the average American keeps a cell phone.

 - 9.4 million tons of e-waste are thrown out each year by Americans (More than any other country in the world)

 - Nearly half of heavy metal in landfills is from thrown-out electronics (Source: EPEAT)